Athens City Sightseeing Tour with Acropolis and the New Acropolis Museum from 38.00 €

 Aegina Ferry Boat Get the ferry from Piraeus to the main town in Aegina.
 You can sit in the lounge or choose to sit at the top deck watching the ferry pass by the cruise ships in the harbor and then the tankers and freighters anchored outside the harbor.
 In 30 minutes we were close enough to see the houses on Aegina and the scenery became more interesting.
 Aegina is only about an hour and fifteen minutes from Pireaus on a regular ferry and half that on a flying dolphin hydrofoil so there is hardly enough time to get bored on the boat.

-Aegina, Greece The port of Aegina is a busy one with ferries, flying dolphins, cruise ships, catamarans and fishing boats sailing in and out, depositing people, cars and fish.
-We had picked a perfect day to visit.
-The sun was shining and the town was buzzing with people enjoying the day in the cafes, restaurants and ouzeries.
-Aegina is known for their small ouzeries and fish mezedes and there are a number of these places on the waterfront and on the back streets, easily recognizable by the small grills and the octopus cooking on them.
+The port of Aegina is a busy one with ferries, flying dolphins, cruise ships, catamarans and fishing boats sailing in and out, depositing people, cars and fish.
+Aegina is known for the small ouzeries and fish mezedes and there are a number of these places on the waterfront and on the back streets, easily recognizable by the small grills and the octopus cooking on them.
 Athenians come here to escape the city, drink ouzo, eat seafood and watch the fishing boats.
-When we arrive, the first thing Amarandi sees is the line of horse-drawn carriages and I can’t think of a good enough reason to not take a little spin around the port and get a feel for the place.
-It enables me to get my bearings and it is great fun for Amarandi who sits in front with the driver. who points out the churches and the pistachio farms, the trees still leafless.
-We follow the coast and then circle back getting off where we started.
+When you arrive, the first thing that you see is the line of horse-drawn carriages.
+I can’t think of a good enough reason to not take a little spin around the port and get a feel for the place.
+It is great fun to sit in front with the driver.

 Aegina town beach But it was from here that Amarandi spotted the beautiful beach on the far side and could not help but notice that there were indeed people swimming, and once she had made up her mind there was no way I could deter her.
 I tried telling her that these people were a local chapter of the Polar Bear Club and this early spring swim was a painful rite of passage and that they were most likely suffering severely.
 But this did not convince her and so we trudged back into town to find a shop that sold bathing suits and towels since we were completely unprepared.
 After walking all the way through the back streets of the town and stopping in several shops with no success, we ended up on the opposite side near the cathedral.
 I took the opportunity of calling Andrea on my Greece-Travel Phone with the hopes that she could convince Amarandi that swimming was a foolhardy idea or even just putting her foot down and not permitting me to let her go swimming, enabling me to remain the ‘good guy’ for awhile.
 But when we told her our plan she thought that was a great idea, since she was in Athens and it was a couple degrees hotter there and she probably wished she could jump in the sea too.